 - The FDA has not approved lysine for the treatment of cold sores.

-- No professional organization has stepped forward and made a recommendation in regards to this treatment approach or an appropriate dosing level.
+- No professional organization has stepped forward and made a recommendation in regard to this treatment approach or an appropriate dosing level.

 Dosing: If you’re considering taking lysine supplements, be smart about it.

-In the studies mentioned above, the most common dosing of lysine (L-lysine monohydrochloride) lay in the range of 1000 to 1200 mg per day, typically broken up into two or three individual doses taken throughout the day.
+In the studies evaluated by the Tomblin literature review, the most common dosing of lysine (L-lysine monohydrochloride) lay in the range of 1000 to 1200 mg per day, typically broken up into two or three individual doses taken throughout the day.

 4) An alternative approach based on the same arginine / lysine theory.

 C) Home-remedy preventives.